 When Kayla Harrison won gold at the London 2012 Olympic Games, she became the first American judoka in either gender to become Olympic champion.
 In 2010, Harrison became only the fourth American to win a world title; she went on to win two world bronze medals, in 2011 and 2014, and is the 2011 and 2015 Pan American Games champion.
-Currently ranked No. 1 in the world in the -78 kg. weight class, Harrison looks to make her second Olympic team in 2016.
+Harrison successfully defender her Olympic title in 2016.

 Long Track Speedskating: Dianne Holum (1972)